-While fish cooks, combine herbs, garlic and vinegar.
-Add olive oil in steady stream while whisking (or add herbs to food processor and add oil in steady stream while machine is running.
+While fish cooks, combine herbs, garlic, and vinegar.
+Add olive oil in a steady stream while whisking (or add herbs to a food processor and add oil in a steady stream while the machine is running.
 Season with salt and pepper.

 To serve, ladle the soup into bowls and top each serving with a spoonful of the herb sauce.
 Serve immediately.

-Fresh Herbs vs. Dried Herbs: General rule: substitute three times the amount fo fresh herbs for a dried herb.
-For example: one tablespoon of snipped fresh parsley = 1 teaspoon of dried
+Fresh Herbs vs. Dried Herbs: General rule: substitute three times the amount of fresh herbs for a dried herb.
+For example one tablespoon of snipped fresh parsley = 1 teaspoon of dried